jfmengels/elm-review-scope/README.md

 The `Scope` module collects information about where a variable comes from.
 It answers questions like "Was `foo` defined in the current module?
 If not, which module does it come from?". `Scope` looks at dependencies and other imported modules to give you the best answer, and follows import aliases.

-This module is designed to work `jfmengels/elm-review` version `2.x.y`.
+This module is designed to work `jfmengels/elm-review` version `2.2.0` and later.

 ## The problem